ta-vroom/ZFC/README.md

 ### SecureBoot w/ kmods

-For those wishing to use `nvidia` or `zfs` images with pre-built kmods AND run SecureBoot, the kernel will not load those kmods until the public signing key has been imported as a MOK (Machine-Owner Key).
+For those wishing to use `zfs` images with pre-built kmods AND run SecureBoot, the kernel will not load those kmods until the public signing key has been imported as a MOK (Machine-Owner Key).

 Do so like this: